 Jobs are also featured on the websites of major broadcasters including:

 Use directories to get contacts for speculative applications.
-Relevant ones include:
+Relevant directories include:

-As a trainee you will start by learning skills on the job over the first 18 months or so, attending specific courses once you have proven yourself to your employer.
-You will usually rotate around teams, working with experienced engineers and technical managers.
+As a trainee, you'll start by learning skills on the job over approximately the first 18 months, attending specific courses once you have proven yourself to your employer.
+You'll usually rotate around teams, working with experienced engineers and technical managers.

 Structured training programmes may lead to chartered engineer (CEng) status if the requirements of the Institution of Engineering and Technology (IET) are met.

-Details of media courses and course providers can be found at the Creative Skillset Courses Directory.
+Details of media courses and course providers can be found at ScreenSkills - Education & training.

 You need to keep up to date with developments in technology and will often be required to undertake further training in the use of new equipment.
 This is usually organised by employers, but if you are freelance, you will need to build it into your planned earnings and work schedules.

-You will typically start in a trainee role, in a post such as network operations assistant before becoming a fully-trained broadcast engineer.
-You will then gain seniority as you develop knowledge and your reputation within the industry.
+You'll typically start in a trainee role, in a post such as network operations assistant, before becoming a fully trained broadcast engineer.
+You'll then gain seniority as you develop knowledge and your reputation within the industry.

 You may go on to specialise in particular systems or technology, or you could take responsibility for upgrading and modifying specialist software.

-After you have completed your initial training and gained a suitable amount of experience, it is possible to move into a team leader role.
+After you've completed your initial training and gained a suitable amount of experience, it's possible to move into a team leader role.
 Promotion is based on merit.
 As a senior broadcast engineer, you may be responsible for supervising and training a team of broadcast engineers and may be involved in strategic planning.

 This is a competitive field.
-Recruitment for short contracts or fixed-term projects often takes place on the basis of reputation (smaller companies will often approach experienced freelancers), so networking within the industry is vital to developing a career and maintaining full employment.
+Recruitment for short contracts or fixed-term projects often takes place based on reputation (smaller companies will often approach experienced freelancers), so networking within the industry is vital to developing a career and maintaining full employment.

-Within some companies, following several years' experience, it may be possible to progress from broadcast engineer into management roles within the industry.
+With several years' experience, it's possible to progress from broadcast engineer into management roles within the industry.